openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Data collection in CEO-SEPAL bridge
 +++++++++++++++++++++++++++++++++++

-For this example, go to the web address associated with your CEO-SEPAL bridge project.
-It should look something like this: https://collect.earth/collection?projectId=18301&tokenKey=b1216bbb-9395-41f8-bc02-f898c98465bf.
+For this example, go to the web address associated with your CEO-SEPAL bridge project (e.g. https://collect.earth/collection?projectId=18301&tokenKey=b1216bbb-9395-41f8-bc02-f898c98465bf).
 You must be signed out of CEO for this link to work.

 Select :code:`Go to first plot`.
 This will take you to your first plot.
-With the CEO-SEPAL bridge, there is only one question.
-It is “CLASS”, where you must assign the appropriate value to your point.
-The CEO-SEPAL bridge uses the names you entered during the legend labeling stage of the Sample Design.
+With the CEO-SEPAL bridge, there is only one question, **CLASS**, where you must assign the appropriate value to your point.
+The CEO-SEPAL bridge uses the names you entered during the legend labeling stage of the sample design.

 Select :code:`Save` to save your answers and move on to the next plot.